StarRocks/starrocks/docs/deployment/deploy_shared_data.md

 Compared to the classic StarRocks architecture, separation of storage and compute offers a wide range of benefits.
 By decoupling these components, StarRocks provides:

 - Inexpensive and seamlessly scalable storage.
 - Elastic scalable compute.
-Because data is not stored in CN nodes, scaling can be done without data migration or shuffling across nodes.
+Because data is no longer stored in BE nodes, scaling can be done without data migration or shuffling across nodes.
 - Local disk cache for hot data to boost query performance.
 - Adjustable time-to-live (TTL) for cached hot data.
 StarRocks automatically removes the expired cached data to save the local disk space.
 - Asynchronous data ingestion into object storage, allowing a significant improvement in loading performance.